paynearme/samplecode_ruby/README.md

 # PaynearmeCallbacks

-PayNearMe Callbacks implementation for Ruby webservices and applications.
-Usable with any ```Rack``` friendly application.
+This is a starting point for integrating your service with PayNearMe's callback system.
+Provided in this project is a framework for handling incoming callbacks from PayNearMe and constructing the appropriate response.
+Each callback method includes an example implementation.

 This package serves as a starting point for integrating paynearme callbacks into your existing ruby application stack.
 It is an example implementation and leaves implementation details up to the end user (you).

 ## Usage and Installation